infinum/wordpress-handbook/vagrant.md

 }
 ```

-Any time we add a new site to `vvv-custom.yml` or the provisioner files we need to reprovision the VVV.
+Any time we add a new site to `vvv-custom.yml`, or the provisioner files, we need to reprovision the VVV.
 To do this you need to run

 `vagrant reload --provision`